 The hearing was provided with little by way of arguments on behalf of the Complainants in relation to the services provided by the Respondent related to the complaint.

-However, it seems relevant to be aware of the statutory provisions under which the service provider operates.
+Nonetheless it seems relevant to examine the statutory provisions under which the service provider operates.